swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

 ## Proposed solution

-This proposal makes three changes to the language:
+This proposal makes two changes to the language:

 - First, [SE-0313][]'s `isolated` parameters can now have optional type.
 This is required in order for them to express that the